akkornel/mpi4py/README.md

 them from implementation versions.
 Specifications are developed by the [MPI Forum](https://www.mpi-forum.org).

-MPI is interesting in that it only specifies an API.
-It is up to other groups to provide the implementations of the API.
+MPI is interesting in that it only specifies an API; it is up to other groups to provide the implementations of the API.
 In fact, MPI does not specify things like encodings, or wire formats, or even transports.
 The implementation has full reign to use (what it feels is) the most efficient encoding, and to